Occ. Code 3010100

 FACILITY OPERATIONS ASSISTANT 1

-Open Competitive: applicants must be physically able to perform the tasks of the position and be able to understand and carry out written or oral instructions.
+There are no education or experience qualifications for this class.
+Applicants must be physically able to perform the tasks of the position and be able to understand and carry out written or oral instructions.
 When required to operate motor vehicles, incumbents must possess a valid New York State driver's license appropriate for the type of vehicle being operated.

 FACILITY OPERATIONS ASSISTANT 2